sydnod/mysql-backup-azure-storage/README.md

 # MySQL Backup to Azure Storage

-This is a Docker image that will take a backup of a remote MySQL database server, encrypt the data, and send it to a Azure Storage Account.
+This is a Docker image that will perform a backup of a remote MySQL database server, encrypt the data, and send it to a Azure Storage Account.

 ### Features

 - Backup of remote MySQL server
 - Encryption of data with a passphrase
 - Decryption information added to the final backup
-- Send
+- Transfers backup to a Azure Storage account

 ### Test